Lucas8p/studio/README.md

 ### 3. Set Up Environment Variables

-For the AI features to work, you need to provide your Google AI API key.
+For the AI features (generated descriptions, full bet generation, oracle, AI voice) to work, you need to provide your Google AI API key.

+**Important:** Google's AI services, including Text-to-Speech, are subject to usage policies and pricing.
+While a free tier is often available, usage beyond its limits will incur costs associated with your Google Cloud account.
+Please ensure you have a valid project with billing enabled and an API key.

 Create a file named `.env.local` in the root of your project directory on the server:

 ```bash
 # Create the environment file